gramineproject/graphene/Documentation/oldwiki/Process-Creation-in-Graphene-SGX.md

 For SGX, the data must be encrypted in this function.

-Note that `do_migrate_process()` checks for GIPC availability, with the assumption that GIPC is faster than normal Unix streams.
-However, SGX PAL does not support GIPC.
-Thus, the checkpoint sending to the child is done via a Unix stream.

 ### Child: Initialization after Fork

 After the child is created, Pal-Linux-SGX enters the enclave using EENTER.
 The enclave code calls